-The dynamic development of maritime transport has been observed.
-9 vesses belonging to the maritime fleet of Turkemnistan include 4 bulk carriers with the cargo carrying capacity of more than 13 thousand tons, and 5 river-sea oil carrier vessels with the total capacity of 23,6 thousand tons.
+In the context of the growing role of the Europe - Caucasus - Asia corridor, the importance of the Turkmenbashi Sea Port has been significantly increasing and a dynamic development of maritime transport has therefore been observed.
+Nine vessels belonging to the maritime fleet of Turkmenistan include four bulk carriers with the cargo carrying capacity of more than 13 thousand tonnes, and five river-sea oil carrier vessels with the total capacity of 23.6 thousand tonnes.